johnnietse/conference-database-management-system/README.md

 Unlike flashy public-facing sites, this organizer-only tool emphasizes clarity and completeness of core conference operations.
 All data-driven content is rendered dynamically through PHP modules.

 ---

-A fully functional PHP-based web application for managing a university conference.
-This tool is designed specifically for conference organizers, focusing on functionality and database-driven interactions over flashy design.
-The system interfaces with a backend MySQL-compatible database using PHP PDO, ensuring broad DBMS compatibility.

 ## 📁 File Structure